Choosing a suitable software development methodology can be challenging.

 Principle 2: Build Quality In

-While every organization wants to build quality into its product, not everyone can efficiently.
-Some of our quality-ensuring activities contribute to different kinds of waste through excessive code testing.
+While every organization wants to build quality into its product, not all can do so efficiently.
+Some quality-ensuring activities contribute to different kinds of waste through excessive code testing.
 This is time-consuming and also pushes the development costs much higher.

-The 'Building quality in’ principle of lean software development addresses all such issues before they occur.
+The "Build Quality In" principle of Lean software development addresses such issues before they occur.
 Instead of relying solely on extensive testing later, we start with quality as a critical requirement from the beginning, adding it at every step.

-The following tools and techniques are used in lean development to ensure quality all along the process.
+The following tools and techniques are used in Lean development to ensure quality throughout the process:

 • Refactor: Practice it regularly and keep your code clean and structured.

 • Pair programming: This is an excellent method that uses the expertise of two developers instead of one.
-As a result, every task is carried out by two developers so that you can have more effective solutions.
+As a result, every task is carried out by two developers, leading to more effective solutions.

-• Incremental development and constant feedback: such feedback is precious and ensures good quality.
+• Incremental development and constant feedback: Such feedback is valuable and ensures good quality.

-• Minimize wait states: if you minimize the time between code writing, testing, and bug fixing, you can be sure to lower context switching and knowledge gaps from the development cycle.
+• Minimize wait states: If you minimize the time between code writing, testing, and bug fixing, you can reduce context switching and knowledge gaps in the development cycle.

-• Automate testing: This involves automating every process that’s tedious, manual, and prone to human errors.
+• Automate testing: This involves automating every process that’s tedious, manual, and prone to human error.

 Principle 3: Create Knowledge